kirumang/Pix2Pose/README.md

 #### ROS interface (tested with ROS-Kinetic)
 - Install ros_numpy: ```pip3 install ros_numpy```
 - To Run the ROS interface with our Python 3.5 code (since ROS-Kinectic uses python 2.7), we need a trick to run ROS node.
+For example,
 ```
 export PYTHONPATH=/usr/local/lib/python3.5/dist-packages:$PYTHONPATH(including other ROS related pathes)
 ```
-- Thus, libraries will be loaded from python3.5 path, while loading ros related packages (rospy) from ros library directories in python 2.7.
+- The first path can be replaced with the dist-packages folder in the virtual environment.
+Thus, libraries will be loaded from python3.5 path, while loading ros related packages (rospy) from ros library directories in python 2.7.
 - You have to specify the topic for RGB images + camera instrinsics in "ros_config.json" file.
 For more detail, please check out [ros_api_manual](ros_kinetic/ros_api.manual.md)
 - [WIP] Depth ICP when depth image topic is available.
 - Current ros_config.json is to detect and estimate pose of YCB-Video objects.
 Download trained weights of YCB-V dataset to run this example.